rails/rails/guides/source/autoloading_and_reloading_constants.md

 2. If not found, then the algorithm walks up the ancestor chain of the cref.

+3. If not found and the cref is a module, the constant is looked up in `Object`.

-3. If not found, `const_missing` is invoked on the cref.
+4. If not found, `const_missing` is invoked on the cref.
 The default implementation of `const_missing` raises `NameError`, but it can be overridden.

 Rails autoloading **does not emulate this algorithm**, but its starting point is